-Approximately how many members are in your tribe?
+Approximately how many members are in the Colville Tribes?

-What are the criteria to become a member of the Miccosukee Tribe?
+What are the criteria to become a member?

-Is your language still spoken on your homelands?
+Are your languages still spoken on your homelands?
 If so, what percentage of your people would you estimate are fluent speakers?

 What annual events does your tribe sponsor?

-What attractions are available for visitors on your land?
+What other attractions are available for visitors on your land?

-How does the Miccosukee Tribe deal with the United States as a sovereign nation?
+How does your tribe deal with the United States and Canada as a sovereign nation?